Classical and Quantum Mechanics via Lie algebras: Quantities

 (EA4) ~ $\sint h^* g h= 0$ for all strongly integrable $h~~\Rightarrow~~ g=0$~~~ \bfi{(nondegeneracy)},

 (EA5) ~ $ \sint h_l^* h_l \to 0 ~~\Rightarrow~~ \sint g h_l \to 0$,~ $\sint h_l^* g h_l \to 0$,

 (EA6) ~ $h_l\downto 0~~\Rightarrow~~ \inf\sint h_l=0$~~~ \bfi{(Dini property)}.

-Here, integrals extend over the longest following product or quotient (while later, differential operators act on the shortest syntactically meaningful term), the \bfi{monotonic limit} is defined by $g_l \downarrow 0$ iff, for every strongly integrable $h$, the sequence (or net) $\sint h^*g_lh$ consists of real numbers converging monotonically decreasing to zero. \end{dfn}
+Here, integrals extend over the longest following product or quotient (in contrast to differential operators, which act on the shortest syntactically meaningful term), the \bfi{monotonic limit} is defined by $g_l \downarrow 0$ iff, for every strongly integrable $h$, the sequence (or net) $\sint h^*g_lh$ consists of real numbers converging monotonically decreasing to zero. \end{dfn}

 Note that the integral can often be naturally extended from strongly integrable quantities to a significantly larger space of integrable quantities.

 \begin{prop} \lbeq{e.ean4} g\in\Ez,~~\sint gf = 0 \Forall f \in \Ez \implies g=0. \eeq For strongly integrable $f,g$, \lbeq{e.intcs} \sint (gh)^*(gh)\le \sint g^*g~\sint h^*h.~~~ \mbox{\bf (\bfi{Cauchy-Schwarz inequality})} \eeq In particular, every strongly integrable quantity is bounded. \end{prop}